-Following the cancellation of the 2020 season due to the coronavirus pandemic the FIVB Volleyball Nations League will have its third edition in 2021 with high expectations for another remarkable couple of months of amazing volleyball action around the world.
+The FIVB Volleyball Nations League will have its third edition in 2021 with high expectations for another remarkable six weeks of amazing volleyball action around the world.
 This comes on the back of a spectacular and highly successful season in 2019, which saw Russia's men and USA's women pick up the gold medals.

-Carrying on from the successful 2019 competition, the 2021 FIVB Volleyball Nations League continues in the same format of 12 core teams and 4 challenger teams per gender.
+Carrying on from the successful 2018 and 2019 competitions, the 2021 FIVB Volleyball Nations League continues in the same format of 12 core teams and 4 challenger teams per gender.

 - The men's core teams are Argentina, Brazil, China, France, Germany, Iran, Italy, Japan, Poland, Russia, Serbia and USA.
 They are complemented by the challenger teams of Australia, Bulgaria and Canada, plus newcomers Slovenia who won the 2019 FIVB Volleyball Challenger Cup and are replacing Portugal who were relegated that same year.